Gluten free pizza crust recipe

 Are you looking for a quick, tasty, gluten free pizza crust recipe?
 This pizza is also yeast free and great for an easy gluten free lunch or supper.

 I have suggested using a ready mixed gluten free flour for simplicity.
-Try to avoid one that contains potato flour!
+Try to avoid one that contains potato flour for obvious reasons!

-Use your favorite toppings to make your gluten free pizza special.
+Use your favorite toppings to make your gluten free pizza extra special.

 Ingredients for pizza base